 Make sure you do your research and fully understand the difference between Medicare A and B before you start the enrollment process.

-Are There Alternatives to Medicare Parts A and B?
+Are There Alternatives to Medicare Part A and B?

 Yes.
 If you are still working, you could stay on your employer’s insurance plan.
 However, be aware that you may pay a penalty if you later enroll in Medicare outside of your enrollment period.
 Or, if you want Medicare benefits but need more flexibility than Parts A and B provide, you could opt for the next letter of the alphabet: Medicare Part C, known as Medicare Advantage.

 Medicare Part C plans are offered by private insurance companies in accordance with federal guidelines.
-Seniors that purchase Medicare Advantage are still enrolled in Medicare Parts A and B, but they also have more coverage options⃰.
-Those options depend on the plan.
-For instance, some Medicare Part C plans may offer you dental or vision care, while others expand your prescription drug coverage.
+Beneficiaries that purchase Medicare Advantage are still enrolled in Medicare Parts A and B.

 If you’re interested in reviewing Medicare plans, get started comparing your options online today.
 Additionally, a licensed insurance agent can help you find a Medicare plan that works for you.
 Give us a call today at (800) 827-9990 or search for a local agent in your area.